 Instead of pushing your browsers to make a purchase, offer them a series of short, clear interactions that add value or help them research or educate themselves.
 This drives more incremental revenue, generates leads and creates a positive brand image.
 Focus on engaging your customers by starting online conversations, publishing interesting pictures and posting stimulating videos.
 Focus on giving your customers something special, because they won’t stay around for anything less.
 This doesn’t mean that you need to get rid of your more traditional long-form content – your customers will find it as they become more engaged and invested in your brand.

 Micro-moments are intent-driven and fleeting.
 Although these moments are a fantastic opportunity to engage your customers, this opportunity can easily be lost if your brand isn’t providing useful and engaging content.
 Anticipate the questions that your customers might be asking (in relation to the products or services that you offer), and provide them with an engaging and useful solution.

-For more information about how to adjust your marketing strategy to take advantage of micro-moments and anticipate the online needs of your customers’, see Google’s Guide to Winning the Shift to Mobile.
+For more information about how to adjust your micro-moments marketing strategy to take advantage of micro-moments and anticipate the online needs of your customers’, see Google’s Guide to Winning the Shift to Mobile.
 You can also read more here: How Mobile has Reshaped the Purchase Journey.